henriksson-lab/code-complexity-comparator/README.md

 3. Optional language-specific attributes in the `attributes` bag.
 4. Optional heuristic rules in the prediction model.

 Compare/sort/diff/predict commands work unchanged because they consume only the shared JSON schema.
+Java, Python, R, Perl, and Fortran were each added as a single `src/lang_<name>.rs` file following this pattern.

 ### A few things worth calling out